In brief

 Key takeaways

-- 1A cane is a patterned log of clay, and each slice reveals the same motif again
+- 1A cane is a patterned log of clay.
+Every cross-slice reveals the same motif, which is why one cane can supply a whole batch

-- 2Millefiori is a decorative style of cane work, often floral, not a different basic construction method
+- 2Millefiori is a decorative style of cane (often floral), not a different construction method underneath

-- 3Most flat brooches, buttons, and earrings use thin cane slices over a backing rather than patterned clay through the full thickness
+- 3Most flat brooches, buttons, and earrings use thin cane slices pressed onto a backing slab, not patterned clay all the way through

-- 4Reduce canes slowly, rotate often, and slice only after the clay is firm enough to hold detail cleanly
+- 4Reduce canes slowly, rotate often, and only slice once the clay is firm enough that each slice holds its detail cleanly

 If you keep seeing the word cane in polymer clay tutorials and wondering what people actually mean, think of it as a patterned log of clay.
 You build the design once, stretch or reduce it to the size you need, then slice it to repeat that pattern across brooches, buttons, pendants, earrings, and dishes.